voodoos/opam-repository-mingw/installation/index.markdown

 be easy and fast this way.
 However, the installer won't allow you to set custom options: proxy configuration, select the initial OCaml version to install, etc. (If possible, the 64-bit version of cygwin is installed.
-The 32-bit version is not longer recommended)
+The 32-bit version is no longer recommended)

 ## Manual Installation